paragor/faraway-edge/README.md

 Faraway Edge operates as a control plane server that:

-1. Reads routing configuration from JSON files
+1. **Discovers routing rules** from either:
+   - Static JSON configuration files, or
+   - Kubernetes Ingress resources (watching for changes in real-time)
-2. Validates the configuration for correctness
+2. **Validates** the configuration for correctness
-3. Translates high-level routing rules into detailed proxy configurations
+3. **Translates** high-level routing rules into detailed Envoy proxy configurations
-4. Serves configurations to connected Envoy proxies
+4. **Serves** configurations to connected Envoy proxies via the xDS protocol
-5. Automatically pushes updates when configurations change
+5. **Automatically pushes updates** when configurations change (file updates or Ingress changes)

 Envoy proxies connect to the control plane and receive their routing configurations dynamically, eliminating the need for manual proxy configuration or restarts when routing rules change.

+**Kubernetes Mode:** When running in Kubernetes, the control plane watches Ingress resources and uses the LoadBalancer IPs to route traffic, effectively creating a second layer of routing that can span multiple ingress controllers or provide additional features.

 ## Signal Handling